homenotalone/homenotalone/README.md

 - Manage connections (remove, block, etc.)
 - Notification (see a little indicator that new unread items are in your feed)

-What would you like to be added next?
+What would you like to see added next?